 I'm currently working on getting my model from an OK look up to something good...

 Having worked in the architecture industry for around 3 years.
 I have found that many people struggle with being fast with AutoCAD and getting things done on time.

-One aspect of AutoCAD that i like to customize to hasten my drafting process is creating and modifying my shortcuts for command.
+One aspect of AutoCAD that i like to customize to hasten my drafting process is creating and modifying my shortcuts for different commands.
 As we know, there are specific commands that we use to draft.
 C for circle, Rec for rectangle and so forth.
 Typing in C is obviously faster than typing Circle and Rec faster than Rectangle.
-However, for commands that doesn't have these short command, we can change it.
+However, for commands that don't have these "shortcuts", we can add it to the existing command.